Quadratic and Higher-Order Unconstrained Binary Optimization of Railway Rescheduling for Quantum Computing: Acknowledgement

-The research was supported by the Foundation for Polish Science (FNP) under grant number TEAM NET POIR.04.04.00-00-17C1/18-00 (KD); and the National Science Centre (NCN), Poland, under project number 2019/33/B/ST6/02011.
+The research was supported by the Foundation for Polish Science (FNP) under grant number TEAM NET POIR.04.04.00-00-17C1/18-00 (KD); and the National Science Centre (NCN), Poland, under project number 2019/33/B/ST6/02011 (A.K. and \"O.S.) and by the Silesian University of Technology Rector’s Grant no. BKM-700/RT2/2022\ \ 12/020/BKM2022/0233 (KK).
+We acknowledge the cooperation with Koleje \'Slaskie sp. z o.o. (eng.
+Silesian Railways) and appreciate the valuable and substantive discussions.
+We acknowledge the consultation with company Aiut ltd. (Wyczółkowskiego street Gliwice) on the rescheduling/rerouting of industrial trolleys (AGVs).